wastiz/wastiz/README.md

 - 🌱 I’m currently working on my Airsoft project (Airsoft FE) https://github.com/wastiz/Airsoft-Narva

-- 💪 Have fluence in MERN stack and other web technologies
+- 💪 Have fluence in MERN stack, other web technologies and in many other languages

 <br/>